matheobrooks-cpu/Group-6-MIST4610-Project-2/README.md

 **Use of AI**

-AI assistance was used during the development of the Streamlit dashboard to help troubleshoot errors, structure SQL queries, and implement features such as multi-country selection and data transformations.
+AI assistance was used during the development of the Snowsight dashboard and Streamlit app to help troubleshoot errors, structure SQL queries, and implement features such as multi-country selection and data transformations.
 The final implementation reflects manual verification and adjustments to ensure accuracy and functionality.